Ashfaqbs/Application-Programming-Interface/api-calling-techniques/Readme.md

 #### 4. **Webhooks**
 - Different from above.
 Instead of client asking,
-- Server **calls the client** when event happens (you expose an endpoint).
+- Server **calls the client** when event happens (we expose an endpoint).
-- Passive — you wait to be notified.
+- Passive — we wait to be notified.

 ---